Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `.COMMENT <delimiter><text><delimiter>`

-Defines a block comment with support for multiple lines.
+Defines a block of comment text with support for multiple lines.
 The first character found after the instruction will be considered the delimiter, and all text found in the source code until the delimiter is found again will be considered a comment and not processed.
 Example:

 ```
 .COMMENT * Here we go!